The New Science of GoalSetting and Achievement

-Researchers Locke and Latham presented compelling research in over 100 studies that goals improve work performance in numerous settings.
+Researchers Locke and Latham presented compelling research in over one hundred studies that goals improve work performance in diverse settings.
 The process and steps for achievement are well documented.
 Do you want more personal and career success?
 For example, the SCORES model intermingles proven goal principles with new science of goalsetting and achieving that you can apply to your situation.

 S-A few goals that are specific keep us focused and determined.
 This is where Dopamine helps us.
-With too many goals, it is easy to sidetrack and it is hard to give your best to all of them.
+With too many goals, it is easy to get sidetracked, and it is hard to give your best to all of them.

 C- Team collaboration on a goal gives us accountability beyond ourselves.
 It is also assuring that we are not the only ones shouldering the responsibility.